 A bright lavender lemon smoothie fresh and easy to make.
-It is creamy and citrus-y, and can de-stress, boost your immunity as well as help you feel full, aiding in weight-loss.
+It is creamy and citrus-y, has turmeric, and can lower your anxiety, boost your immunity as well as help you feel full, aiding in weight-loss.

 Lavender Lemon Smoothie

 This lemon smoothie is powerful.
 Did you know that lemon and lavender together can cleanse, energize and reduce your stress?
 Add in turmeric, and watch your anxiety go out the window.

 Great way to begin the day, I’d say!
 Specifically lemon juice provides vitamin C which improves your skin, supports weight loss, assists digestion, and even prevents kidney stones.

 Lavender is known to lower heart rate and reduce blood pressure, essentially helping you feel calm.
 And the lime?

 I like to add it to any citrus recipe because its sweetness tempers the lemon sour flavor.
 I also add a bit of turmeric to turn it yellow and provide its ability to lower anxiety.